Morning Note: Market news and an update from Experian.

 Company News

 Experian is a global information services company that helps businesses to manage credit risk, prevent fraud, target marketing offers, and automate decision-making.
 The group also helps individuals check their credit report and credit score and protect against identity theft.
-The company has credit data on 1.4bn people and 190m businesses.
-The ownership of such rich, unique, and valuable data has become more important in an increasingly digital world and the group is targeting a total addressable market of more than $140bn.
+The company has credit data on 1.4bn people and 200m businesses.
+The ownership of such rich, unique, and valuable data has become more important in an increasingly digital world, and the group is targeting a total addressable market of more than $140bn.

 Experian operates an attractive business model where its customers supply the company with raw credit history data for free.
 The bureau aggregates it, applies analytics and tools, and sells it back to the customers as a credit report.
 The industry operates as an oligarchy with high barriers to entry because of large historical databases and regulatory know-how.

-The company has shifted from simply selling data to selling enhanced decision tools and analytics software which are essential in automating customers’ decisions, helping to reduce costs, and manage risk.
+The company has shifted from simply selling data to selling enhanced decision tools and analytics software which are essential in automating customers’ decisions, helping to reduce costs, and managing risk.
 As a result, customer relationships are very ‘sticky’, with renewal rates of 90%, and revenue is very resilient.
-The business has a long history of weathering uncertainty – notably, revenue grew in organic terms in both 2008 and 2020.
+The business has a long history of weathering uncertainty – notably, revenue grew in organic terms in both the GFC of 2008 and pandemic of 2020.
 Although credit application volumes slow in a recession, we believe the company has a natural hedge of risk management and asset protection products, as well as exposure to healthcare and other defensive segments.
-Regarding, the potential opportunities and threats posed to the business by AI, we believe the company is well placed given its hard-to-replicate proprietary datasets with scope to accelerate product innovation and increase operational efficiency, ultimately enhancing margins.